Reducing Historical Node Storage Costs in Apache Druid

 def wait_for_completion(self, task_id: str, poll_interval: int = 15) -> str:

-"""Blocks until task reaches terminal state.
-Returns final status."""
+"""Block until the task reaches a terminal state; return final status."""

 url = f"{self.overlord_url}/druid/indexer/v1/task/{task_id}/status"